PaulaAlessio/gtestExamples/README.md

 ## Motivations for unit testing
  - Verify that your work is done correctly,
+ - Error detection is closer to development,
  - It is a necessary step for CI,
  - Refactorisations come with lower Risk,
- - They're (execution) low cost,
+ - They're low cost (their execution is fast),
- - Writing testable code improves your design.
+ - Writing testable code improves your design,
  - [...]

 ## Do's and dont's in testing **WIP**